freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/lu-decomposition.md

 # --instructions--

-The task is to implement a routine which will take a square nxn matrix $A$ and return a lower triangular matrix $L$, a upper triangular matrix $U$ and a permutation matrix $P$, so that the above equation is fullfilled.
+The task is to implement a routine which will take a square nxn matrix $A$ and return a lower triangular matrix $L$, a upper triangular matrix $U$ and a permutation matrix $P$, so that the above equation is fulfilled.
 The returned value should be in the form `[L, U, P]`.

 # --hints--